top of page

 • The minimum salary threshold for applicants who held a Skilled Worker visa or whose

-The application fee for a skilled worker visa depends on the length of your employment as stated in your Certificate of Sponsorship:
+The application fee for a skilled worker visa from outside UK depends on the length of your employment as stated in your Certificate of Sponsorship:

 Term & Fees